19hours/sg-statutes/Acts/Energy Conservation Act.md

 (d) in the event of such other occurrence or in such other circumstances as may be prescribed.

-(3) The Director-General may revoke the registration of any registered goods after giving notice to the registered supplier supplying those goods and after such inquiry as the Director-General thinks fit, if he is satisfied —
+(3) The Director-General may revoke the registration of any registered goods after giving notice to the registered supplier supplying those goods and after such inquiry as the Director‑General thinks fit, if he is satisfied —

 (a) that the registered goods do not conform with the results of any test or examination furnished by the registered supplier to the Director-General under this Part;